BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit York to soak in the atmosphere without the biggest crowds?
+When's the absolute best time to visit York to get a real feel for the city without the biggest crowds?

 For that perfect blend of pleasant weather and manageable crowds, I always recommend late spring (May to early June) or early autumn (September to October).
 The gardens are blooming beautifully in spring, and the autumn colours are stunning, plus you'll find fewer school groups and summer holidaymakers.
-Just be prepared for the occasional shower, as is typical for England!
+You'll still get plenty of sunshine, but you can wander the Shambles and visit the Minster without feeling like you're in a constant queue.

 How many days do you need in York, England, UK?